 In Canada, the matter of environmental permits for the Company is complex because of an overlap between federal and provincial jurisdictions.
-When projects trigger an environmental assessment, CN proceeds in accordance with the Canadian Environmental Assessment Act, 2012.
+When projects trigger an environmental assessment, CN proceeds in accordance with the Impact Assessment Act, s.c.
+2019, c.28.
 Provincial and municipal environmental legislation may be applicable to CN if such legislation does not aim to regulate the management or operations of railways.
-Therefore, the Company does not apply systematically for provincial, municipal or local environmental permits for its railway operations in Canada except (i) where obtaining and complying with such permits would not interfere with the operations or management of its railway activities, (ii) where the work undertaken has an impact outside of CN's right-of-way, or (iii) where the absence of a permit may affect a third party (such as a customer or a supplier).
+Therefore, the Company does not apply systematically for provincial, municipal or local environmental permits for its railway operations in Canada.
 Because of the multiple jurisdictions, there can be no assurance that additional provincial, municipal or local environmental permits will not be required in the future.
 The Company may incur additional expenses or changes in its operations if such additional permits were to be required in the future.

-See Note 17 - Major commitments and contingencies, to CN's 2018 Annual Consolidated Financial Statements (Financial Statements) for a further discussion of environmental matters, as well as the section entitled "Environmental matters" in the Critical accounting estimates discussion located on pages 44 to 46 of the MD&A, and the section entitled "Environmental matters" in the Business risks discussion located on page 47 of the MD&A, which are incorporated by reference herein.
+See Note 19 - Major commitments and contingencies, to CN's 2019 Annual Consolidated Financial Statements (Financial Statements) for a further discussion of environmental matters, as well as the section entitled "Environmental matters" in the Critical accounting estimates discussion located on pages 44 to 45 of the MD&A, and the section entitled "Environmental matters" in the Business risks discussion located on page 46 of the MD&A, which are incorporated by reference herein.